akalmykov/wp-content-copy-protection/readme.txt

 * Disables 'Hold to Copy' function on most mobile devices
 * Displays a client-side error message when Javascript is disabled
 * Serves blank pages when JS is turned off in user browser (user is forced to enable JS)
-* Disables keyboard copy commands (CTRL A, C, X, U, P) copy/paste/print/view page source
+* Disables keyboard copy commands (CTRL A, C, X, U, P) copy/paste/print/view source
 * The image link URL is automatically removed and defaulted to the ‘none’ setting in your image uploads (deters image theft)

 PRO Version included features :